astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/jobsinterviews/interviews.md

 [^ref2]: In the rare event that a company is reading this: Please stop!
 LeetCode, HackerRank, CodeSignals, are such a joke.
-When am I ever going to implement Tetris at my job (assuming I don't work at Tetris 🙃)?
+When am I ever going to implement Tetris (true story - there's a similar question) at my job?
 When will I ever implement an RB-tree traversal?
-I think HackerRank and CodeSignal are beginning to do this, but measure me on what I actually will be doing - writing APIs, database queries, designing frontends, et cetera.
+I think HackerRank and CodeSignal are beginning to do this, but measure me on what I actually will be doing - writing APIs, database queries, designing frontends, etc.
 There's a way to show applicants actually know how to code without gamifying it.